eclipse-pass/pass-documentation/developer-documentation/deposit-service/ds-model.md

 #### SWORDv2

-Supports the transport of the package stream using [SWORD protocol version 2](http://swordapp.github.io/SWORDv2-Profile/SWORDProfile.html).
+Supports the transport of the package stream using the [SWORD protocol version 2](http://swordapp.github.io/SWORDv2-Profile/SWORDProfile.html).

 #### InvenioRDM